dems9f61/yourcompany/README.md

 9. Delete an employee
 10. Delete a department (if there's no employee associated with it)
 11. Get all revisions for a specific department by its id
+12. Find the latest revision for a specific department by its id

 **Restriction:** The email field is unique, i.e 2 employees cannot have the same email